KannonZenetism/zenetism-field-physics/structural-neuroscience/snx/distributed-cognition-diagnostic-absence.md

 * interpersonal fields that permit proximity but block intimacy
 * diagnostic systems that permit disclosure but block understanding

-The nervous system then learns the architecture of false access.
+The nervous system then learns the architecture of spurious access.

 It does not merely expect pain.